google/blockly-samples/plugins/field-colour/README.md

 ## Usage

+If you want to use this field in a block definition, you must install it by calling `registerFieldColour` before instantiating your blocks.
+If another field is registered under the same name (`field_colour`), this field will overwrite it.

+If you [install the blocks](#blocks) in this package, the field will automatically be installed.

 ### Field

 The colour field stores a string as its `value`, and a string as its `text`.
 Its